grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ),
 ```

+It just doesn't feel well...
 We need to find another approach to this situation.
 There are two approaches we may consider:

 ### Approach 1: use named parameters